Common questions and answers about Equity Scholarships

 SATAC will generally not notify you if you do not get an offer.

-You can check the status of your application at any time online, or by contacting SATAC.
+Undergraduate, postgraduate and international applicants can check the status of your application at any time online, or by contacting SATAC.

 If you do not receive an offer in a scheduled offer round you should seek advice from the institution offering the course.
 You might be able to change your preferences in time for a future offer round or find out how to improve your chances in a future application.